bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

 form of IPC.
 Alternatively, you can copy the static contents of the autoloader script into your parent app directly as a string, and change the script tag's id attribute yourself.
-However, this approach is not recommended, as it will require manually updating the script text stored in your parent app as you upgrade across Bokeh versions, and may break entirely across major versions if the autoloader workflow is changed.
+However, this approach is not recommended, as it will require manually validating the script text stored in your parent app as you upgrade across Bokeh versions, and may break entirely across major versions if the autoloader workflow is changed.